pablobm/pygame-tutorial/source/lessons/00800-starfield/index.html.markdown

     4. Give the star a random `size`, between 1 and 3.
     5. Give the star a random `speed`, between 1 and 3.
     6. Give the star a random `brightness`, between 0 and 255.
-    7. Add the object to the list of circles.
+    7. Add the object to the list of stars.
 6. Initialize Pygame
 7. Create a window of size 800x600
 8. Write a loop that will run 500 times.
 On each iteration, do the following: